El Mundo de los Aviones

-El Mundo de los Aviones is a 1969 Mexican film comedy starring Gaspar "Capulina" Henaine, Lucy Gallardo and Enrique Rambal.
+El Mundo de los Aviones is a 1969 mexican adventure comedy film produced and writted by Mario A. Zacarías, cowritted and directed by René Cardona Jr., and starring Gaspar Henaine «Capulina», Lucy Gallardo, Bárbara Angely, Carolina Cortázar and Amedee Chabot.

 Plot

 Capulina is a pilot who is erratic at best, never being able to land his airplane correctly.
 However, he discovers a plot being planned in the airline industry and unites his airline friends in order to prevent it from happening.